Slack vs Microsoft Teams: Finding the Best Fit for Your Business

 Popular Slack integrations

-That being said, you can only use up to 10 integrations with the free plan.
+That being said,as you might have learned in Slack reviews and product walkthroughs, you can only use up to 10 integrations with the free plan.

 Microsoft Teams, on the other hand, integrates with fewer apps than Slack.
 However, Teams offers something Slack doesn’t — a deep integration with other Microsoft 365 apps